sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 The biggest problem with using the Student test in practice is the third assumption listed in the previous section.
 It assumes that both groups have the same standard deviation.
-This is rarely true in real life.
-If two samples don’t have the same means, why should we expect them to have the same standard deviation?
-There’s really no reason to expect this assumption to be true.
+Thit is rarely true in real life.
+If two samples do not have the same means, why should we expect them to have the same standard deviation?
+There is really no reason to expect this assumption to be true.
-We’ll talk a little bit about how you can check this assumption later on because it does crop up in a few different places, not just the *t*-test.
-But right now I’ll talk about a different form of the *t*-test (:ref:`Welch, 1947
+We will talk a little bit about how you can check this assumption later on because it does crop up in a few different places, not just the *t*-test.
+But right now I will talk about a different form of the *t*-test (:ref:`Welch, 1947
 <Welch_1947>`) that does not rely on this assumption.
 A graphical illustration
 of what the **Welch t test** assumes about the data is shown in :numref:`fig-ttesthyp2`, to provide a contrast with the Student test version in :numref:`fig-ttesthyp`.
-I’ll admit it’s a bit odd to talk about the cure before talking about the diagnosis, but as it happens the ``Welch's`` test can be specified as one of the ``Independent Samples T-Test`` options in jamovi, so this is probably the best place to discuss it.
+I will admit it is a bit odd to talk about the cure before talking about the diagnosis, but as it happens the ``Welch's`` test can be specified as one of the ``Independent Samples T-Test`` options in jamovi, so thit is probably the best place to discuss it.

 .. ----------------------------------------------------------------------------